fedecarg/node-express-app/README.md

 ### Run the tests

-I have added some Jasmine tests.
-To tun them:
+To tun the Jasmine tests:

 ```
 npm start